xerberde/ecosquirrel-dsa5-roller/README.md

 To install a module, follow these instructions:

 1. Start Foundry VTT and browse to the Game Modules tab in the Configuration and Setup menu
-2. Select the Install Module button and enter the following URL: https://raw.githubusercontent.com/xerberde/xerbers-dsa5-roller/main/module.json
+2. Select the Install Module button and enter the following [module.json](https://raw.githubusercontent.com/xerberde/xerbers-dsa5-roller/main/module.json)
 3. Click Install and wait for installation to complete

 ### Release Notes